 The Company currently uses three separate suppliers to produce Cold-Eeze(R) in lozenge, bubble gum, and sugar-free tablet form.
-The Cold-Eeze(R) lozenge and Bodymate(TM) products are manufactured by a third party manufacturer that produces exclusively for the Company.
+The Cold-Eeze(R) lozenge product is manufactured by a third party manufacturer that produces exclusively for the Company.
 Should these relationships terminate or discontinue for any reason, the Company has formulated a contingency plan necessary in order to prevent such discontinuance from materially affecting the Company's operations with the exception of bubble gum, which cannot be duplicated.
 Any such termination may, however, result in a temporary delay in production until the replacement facility is able to meet the Company's production requirements.

-Raw materials used in the production of the products are available from numerous sources.
+Raw materials used in the production of the cold remedy products are available from numerous sources.
 Currently, they are being procured from a single vendor in order to secure purchasing economies.
 In a situation where this one vendor is not able to supply the contract manufacturer with the ingredients, other sources have been identified.
+Any situation where the vendor is not able to supply the contract manufacturer with the ingredients may result in a temporary delay in production until replacement supplies are obtained to meet the Company's production requirements.

-Darius International's product for resale is sourced from several suppliers.
-In the event that such sources were no longer in a position to supply Darius International with product other vendors have been identified as reliable alternatives with minimal adverse loss of business.
+Darius' products for resale are sourced from several suppliers.
+In the event that such sources were no longer in a position to supply Darius with product, other vendors have been identified as reliable alternatives with minimal adverse loss of business.

 Currently, the principal finished products relating to Caribbean Pacific Natural Products are being manufactured and blended by a single vendor.
-In the event of there being difficulties with the current sources of raw material or finished product, other suppliers have been identified that may result in a temporary delay in production.
+In the event of there being difficulties with the current sources of raw material or finished product, other suppliers have been identified whose use may result in a temporary delay in production.